Kushalk0677/rams/README.md

 layer (which task to run, in what order), see:

 > **PAES: Priority-Aware Adaptive Scheduling for Multi-Model Edge AI Systems**
-> Khemani, Maniar & Lokhande — IEEE Embedded Systems Letters
+> Khemani, Maniar & Lokhande
 > https://github.com/Kushalk0677/Priority-Aware-Adaptive-Scheduling-for-Multi-Model-Edge-AI-Systems

 Together, PAES handles *scheduling order* and RAMS handles *which model tier